Notarized Custody Agreement Template: A Comprehensive Guide

 Parties Involved: Clearly identify the names and addresses of the parents involved in the agreement.

-See also Contract Assignment Agreement Template
+See also Standard Non-Compete Agreement Template

 • Child Information: Provide the names, dates of birth, and other relevant information about the children.